vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

   --data-string <string> (Append custom string to sent packets) --data-length <number> (Append random data to sent packets)

-Please note that you should use this options only on ICMP Echo Request for IDS Evasion as the data gets appended to every packet (ex. port scan packets).
+Please note that you should use these options only on ICMP Echo Request for IDS Evasion as the data gets appended to every packet (ex. port scan packets).
 Designing the ideal combinations of probes as suggested in the Nmap Book is

 ::

   -PE -PA -PS 21,22,23,25,80,113,31339 -PA 80,113,443,10042
    Adding --source-port 53 might also help

 The above combination would find more hosts than just the ping scan, however it also gonna cost a decent amount of time.
-Normal Time vs Accuracy trade off.
+Normal Time vs. Accuracy trade off.

 Port Scanning
 --------------